 gallery space in Ganges Village), the Library (on McPhillips Ave), the indoor pool (on Rainbow Road), the

-pathways that we see so people do not have to walk on the busy roads, plus the Island Natural Growers, the
+pathways so people do not have to walk on the busy roads, plus the Island Natural Growers, the Pathways

-Pathways group, the fact that the salmon are all now spawning on the creeks and in the lakes on Salt Spring,
+group, the fact that the salmon are now spawning in the creeks and lakes on Salt Spring, the walking trail at

 Three ferries service Salt Spring Island and all of them “overnight” on Salt Spring.
 One ferry goes from